8.1.2 Extended type rule

 A reference expression of type TT may be assigned to a reference variable of type T if T is a (direct or indirect) superclass of TT.

-If a reference variable R is of type T all attributes defined in class T may be accessed, but even if R refers to an object of type TT, attributes defined in class TT cannot be accessed.
+If a reference variable r is of type T all attributes defined in class T may be accessed, but even if r refers to an object of type TT, attributes defined in class TT cannot be accessed.

 For the account objects this means that using anAccount we may access the attributes defined in class Account.
 We may not access the ones defined in class SavingsAccount or CreditAccount, since we in general do not know if anAccount refers to an instance of Account, SavingsAccount or CreditAccount.